IntentMiner: Intent Inversion Attack via Tool Call Analysis in the Model Context Protocol

 ~\textbf{Attack Performance.} Based on the results presented in Tables~\ref{tab:intent_align} and~\ref{tab:text_sim_entity_match}, we select \textbf{Gemini-2.5}, which achieved the highest $A_{intent}$, and \textbf{GPT-4.1}, which achieved the best $S_{text}$ and $M_{entity}$, as the reasoner LLMs for comparative experiments.
 As IntentMiner represents the first intent inversion attack method under the MCP scenario, we establish baselines by configuring the system prompts of general LLMs to operate either with or without chains of thought (CoT), as detailed in Appendices~\ref{prompt:llm_CoT} and~\ref{prompt:llm_noCoT}.
 The results of our comparative experiments are summarized in Figures~\ref{fig:contrast_Gemini} and~\ref{fig:contrast_GPT}.

-First, IntentMiner shows a substantial advantage in inferring user intents that closely align with the original queries, with an average improvement of $16.73\%$ in $A_{intent}$, validating the effectiveness of IntentMiner.
-We attribute the close values of $S_{text}$ to the fact that the outputs of IntentMiner, LLM-noCoT, and LLM-CoT share a similar structural pattern-typically beginning with phrases such as "The user intends to ..."-since they employ the same reasoner LLM.
+First, IntentMiner shows a substantial advantage in inferring potential intents embedded in user queries, with an average improvement of $16.73\%$ in $A_{intent}$.
+We attribute the close values of $S_{text}$ to the fact that IntentMiner, LLM-noCoT, and LLM-CoT produce similarly structured outputs, typically starting with phrases like "The user intends to ...", since they employ the same reasoner LLM.
 Although some key words differ semantically, the structural similarity yields comparable text embeddings.
 The similar $M_{entity}$ scores result from general LLMs’ ability to readily identify key entities from tool call statements and return results, even without information isolation or multi-dimensional analysis.
 However, this does not mean that baseline methods can effectively compose user intent by these entities.
 Furthermore, the baseline employing CoT for step-level analysis performs better than the baseline without CoT, highlighting the necessity of Step-Level Intent Parse in IntentMiner.

 ~\textbf{Token Costs.} Table~\ref{tab:contrast_tokens} shows the average token consumption of IntentMiner and the baselines.
 Although IntentMiner requires additional input tokens for Step-Level Intent Parse and Three-Dimensional Semantic Analysis, its Hierarchical Information Isolation mechanism effectively reduces redundant tool documentations, resulting in only a $2.8\%$ increase in token cost compared to LLM-noCoT.
 Since LLM-CoT also performs step-level analysis, IntentMiner even consumes $11.7\%$ fewer tokens than LLM-CoT.